 Organizational Growth Requires Financial Literacy and Role Changes

 The executives in these organizations change roles many times because they have individual skill sets that fit better somewhere else in the company.
-Developing skills and competencies to be a champion executive at a resturant start-up company vs. leading a team of engineers are entirely different.
+Developing skills and competencies to be a champion executive at a restaurant start-up company vs. leading a team of engineers are entirely different.
 There are, however, specific skill sets that many executives share.

 Financial literacy is a skill set that must be ranked high on the list of importance in an organization striving to compete.
 There is a certain level of financial acumen required to develop the operational practices as an organization grows in size and scale.